 It's throwing up some complicated legal and moral questions.
 Can you just bomb another country's territory without telling anyone, because you think it's a good idea?
 Didn't Parliament vote against bombing Syria a while ago?
 Was the strike technically an act of war?

 Dr. Michael Kearney is an expert in International law based at the University of Sussex, with a particular focus on the laws of war and state jurisdiction.
 This morning, VICE caught up with him to find out what this all means for the UK government and international law.

 VICE: Is this a first for the British government?

 Dr. Michael Kearney: Yes, this is the first time that they've declared they've used drones in attacking a target in a country which they're not at war with.

 So we're not officially at war then?

 It's difficult to know; this is where international law gets complicated.
-[Defence Secretary] Michael Fallon was on the radio saying "we undertook this strike on the target in Syria as an act of self defence", that they were preventing an armed attack that was planned against the UK.
-The Syrian Government didn't do anything to address the threat, so they say it was necessary.
+[Defence Secretary] Michael Fallon was on the radio saying "we undertook this strike on the target in Syria as an act of self-defense," that they were preventing an armed attack that was planned against the UK.
+The Syrian government didn't do anything to address the threat, so they say it was necessary.